Pungyeon/custom-tags-article/README.md

 }
 ```

-Great, as can be seen above.
+Great!
 We have added three new handlers, so that we are now handling structs, arrays/slices and maps.
 Each of them have a slightly difference syntax for iterating through their contents.
 For arrays and slices, we are using the `reflect.Value::Len` method to retrieve the length of the array and `reflect.Value::Index` for retrieving the element at the specified index.
-For maps we are iterating through the keys of the map and retrieving the value stored in that key.
+For maps we are iterating through the keys of the map and retrieving the value stored for that particular key.

 It's important to note, that the `reflect.Value::NumField` and `reflect.Value::MapKeys` methods are specific to, respectively, structs and maps.
 If these methods are called on a different value kind, it will cause a panic, which we want to avoid at all costs.

+Not to forget, we have also added `handleValue` which acts as a distributor, identifying the kind of the value and invoking the corresponding function for that kind.

 > NOTE : We have also added a handler for pointers in `handleValue`.
 This is because `reflect` will identify a pointer as a `reflect.Ptr` rather than a struct (which makes sense).
 So, calling the `.Elem()`, essentially is the same as de-referencing, returning the value of that pointer.

-Furthermore, we have also added `handleValue` which acts as a distributor, identifying the kind of the value and invoking the corresponding function for that kind.

 ## Creating Custom Tags
 ### The building blocks
-So far so good, but currently we are only accessing the field tag, we aren't actually doing anything with them.
-But it's almost time.
-Before we move on to this step, let's do a super quick refactor:
+So far so good, but currently we are only accessing the field tag and printing them, which is lovely, but not particularly useful.
+So, let's set out to do something useful.
+To prepare for this, let's do a super quick refactor of our code, to make our lives a little easier in the not so distant future:

 ```go
 type TagHandler struct {